 The contract provides for proof of malpractice insurance and compliance with relevant CLE.
-If the Committee is desirous, the Court can provide for their review The City of Sparks Indigent Defense Legal Contract, the Application and Affidavit For Court-Appointed Counsel, the

-Indigent Defense Legal Contract, the Application and Affidavit For Court-Appointed Counsel, or Order Granting Court-Appointed Counsel as well as the Order Denying Court-Appointed Counsel.
+If the Committee is desirous, the Court can provide for their review The City of Sparks Indigent Defense Legal Contract, the Application and Affidavit For Court-Appointed Counsel, the Order Granting Court-Appointed Counsel as well as the Order Denying Court-Appointed Counsel.